NYC • Photography • Matching •S

 Sunset: 5:30-6:15 PM | Sunrise: 6:00-6:45 AM

 Every photographer's favorite.
 Lower sun, longer golden hour, richer amber light.
 Best spots: Central Park Mall (elm canopy turns gold, peak late October), Fort Tryon Park/The Cloisters (medieval architecture glows), Green-Wood Cemetery (old-growth trees, spectacular foliage).
+This is the season for personal branding shoots and dating profile photos—the warm light is universally flattering.

 **Best season for portraits: **If you're booking one outdoor session per year, do it in fall.
 The light is warmer and more flattering than any other season.